From Xojo Documentation

 Me.Heading(1) = "FirstName"

 Me.Heading(2) = "LastName"

 The following line of code displays the value of the hidden column in the selected row:

-Windows uses plus and minus signs to indicate disclosure; Macintosh and Linux use disclosure triangles.
-To display these widgets, set the set the Hierarchical property of the ListBox to True in the Properties pane.
+Windows uses plus and minus signs to indicate rows that are parents; Mac and Linux use disclosure triangles.

 Dim s1, sub1 As String

 s1 = "Michigan,Ohio,Minnesota"